RENBex6969/Virtual-Machine/README.md

 Partially impossible since luau does not supply the full debug library like lua

 2. **Hookfunction - Partial** :
-Impossinle since hookfunction is a low level function that isnt possible to recreate in luau
+Impossible since hookfunction is a low level function that isnt possible to recreate in luau

 ### Roblox